 Where to place Bermuda Grass?

 Remember that Bermuda sod or grass will go into dormancy during the winter months.
 It likes FULL SUN.
 Therefore less water and maintenance.
-It will have a hard time growing underneath a large tree that provides lots of shade.
+It will have a hard time growing underneath a large tree or on the northern side of tall buildings.

 Bermuda sod, zoysia and buffalo grasses do well in the southwestern areas.
 So does tall Fescue but it needs more watering and maintenance.